Undistraction/blain/README.md

 expect(() => f(value)).Throw(`Supplied value was invalid`)
 ```

-However, there are often many other unsupported values, and just because the function throws correctly when encountering null doesn't mean it will throw correctly when encountering a RexExp object or `NaN`.
+However, there are often many other unsupported values, and just because the function behaves as expected when encountering `null` doesn't mean it will do the same when encountering a RexExp object or `NaN`.

 Blaine makes it easy to get your hands on a wide variety of values to test your functions.
 It offers a variety of groups out of the box and makes it easy to combine and edit those groups or add your own data.